at The Bield at Blackruthven

 The Smallholding seeks, through therapeutic work, to create a more inclusive community.
 It also aims to build up the self confidence of people who normally endure long term unemployment and who may feel undervalued.

 The Smallholding operates 4 days a week.
 Although they rely on charitable support, the sale of organic vegetable boxes, free range eggs, herbs and other produce raises some of the funds necessary to pay for running the show.
 Visitors to the Bield are always welcome to visit the Smallholding by arrangement, please enquire at reception.

 Meet the Team

 The manager, George Bosworth, Horticulturist team leader, Norma Forbes and assistant Carol MacDonald work with team members and volunteers who come from Perth and the surrounding area on Tuesdays to Fridays.
-They look after the hens, sheep, Rosemary & Peppermint, Kune Kune pigs Bubble & Squeak, Biskit & Bronte the goats; Clyde and Garcia the Alpacas and Chinese geese, as well as 3 poly tunnels and a large vegetable garden.
+They look after the hens, sheep - Rosemary & Peppermint, Kune Kune pigs Bubble & Squeak, Biskit & Bronte the goats; Clyde, Micky and Huckleberry the Alpacas, the Chinese geese, as well as 3 poly tunnels and a large vegetable garden.

 We are open from 10am to 4pm Tuesday to Friday.